-MATS graduates will be able to:
+MATS graduates will be able to to:

-- 1) Articulate and apply an evangelical theology that demonstrably arises out of Scripture and finds expression in all areas of life and ministry. - 2) Be equipped for serving the local church and its global mission. - 3) Demonstrate growth as a disciple of Jesus Christ. - 4) Demonstrate both depth and breadth of scholarship in the chosen area of concentration. - 5) Give evidence of their capacity to implement theological scholarship in a teaching and/or ministry context. - 6) Articulate a spirituality of scholarship that describes their approach to integrating academic learning into personal formation.
+- 4) Demonstrate both depth and breadth of scholarship in the chosen area of concentration. - 5) Give evidence of their capacity to implement theological scholarship in a teaching and/or ministry context. - 6) Articulate a spirituality of scholarship that describes their approach to integrating academic learning into personal formation.

-- Complete the 60 credit hour program of studies as outlined. - Achieve a minimum of a 2.50 cumulative grade point average on a 4.00 scale. - Maintain a 3.50 cumulative GPA if following the thesis track. - Complete at least 30 hours of this program through our seminary. - Successfully complete a Learning Portfolio and Interview and an Oral Comprehensive Examination. - Receive the recommendation of the seminary faculty. - Complete all program requirements within ten years of beginning studies. - Meet all financial obligations to the seminary. - Fulfill all academic requirements.
+- Complete the 60-credit hour program of studies as outlined. - Achieve a minimum of a 2.50 cumulative grade point average on a 4.00 scale. - Maintain a 3.50 cumulative GPA if following the thesis track. - Complete at least 30 hours of this program through our seminary. - Successfully complete the Graduating Student Concluding Reflection. - Receive the recommendation of the seminary faculty. - Complete all program requirements within ten years of beginning studies. - Meet all financial obligations to the seminary. - Fulfill all academic requirements.